-Table 3: Risk Factors regarding the Spread of Disinformation and Democratic Backsliding
+Table 3 Risk Factors Regarding the Spread of Disinformation and Democratic Backsliding

-Presence or lack of anti- Levels of public trust Political disinformation policy by the towards the government polarization government. and the media. levels.
-Hungary High risk: Lack of government- High risk: Low levels High risk: High level disinformation regulation. of public trust towards levels of political Concerns over media the government and the polarization independence. media. among the public.
-United Medium risk: Attempts to High risk: Low levels High risk: High States introduce regulations against of public trust towards levels of political disinformation have been less the government and the polarization successful, and at present there media. among the public. is an over-reliance on social media firms to self-regulate.
-United Low risk: Introduction of Low risk: Relatively Low risk: Lack of Kingdom regulations such as the Online high levels of public political Safety Act 2023. trust towards the polarization government and the among the public. media.
+The Presence or lack of anti-disinformation policy by the government.
+Levels of public trust towards the govern- ment and the media.
+Political polarization levels.
+Hungary High risk: Lack of government-level disinformation regula- tion.
+Concerns over media independence.
+High risk: Low levels of public trust towards the government and the media.
+High risk: High levels of political polarization among the public.
+United States Medium risk: Attempts to introduce regulations against disinformation have been less successful, and at present there is an over-reliance on social media firms to self-regulate.
+High risk: Low levels of public trust towards the government and the media.
+High risk: High levels of political polarization among the public.
+United Kingdom Low risk: Introduction of regulations such as the Online Safety Act 2023.
+Low risk: Relatively high levels of public trust towards the government and the media Low risk: Lack of political polarization among the public.